Congressional District # 13

-In August 2007, EPA began negotiating with the PRP Group for the design and implementation of the selected remedy.
-The Consent Decree was signed in December 2008 and became effective in February 2009.
+EPA began negotiating with the PRP Group in August 2007 for the design and implementation of the selected remedy.
+A Consent Decree was signed in December 2008 and became effective in February 2009.
 EPA approved the PRP Group's Remedial Design in April 2011 and then approved the Remedial Action Work Plan in August 2011.

 Phase II of the project began in June 2012.
 The landfill was stripped of all vegetation, regraded and appropriately capped.
 All cascaded waste material and contaminated soil was placed under the new cap.
 The construction work at the site was completed in late November 2012.
 EPA conducted a pre-final inspection at the site on December 4, 2012, followed by the issuance of a Preliminary Close Out (PCOR) on January 31, 2013, which documented the completion of construction activies at the site.